jkamenik/orig-blog/source/_posts/2012-11-21-bunco-phase-1.markdown

 Very quickly I figured out that I really didn't have the room for the scoreboard.
 Not without shrinking the size of the text to unreadable levels.
 So I had to switch to another style.

-Enter the accordian.
-Instead of a grid where I see all scores I use an accordian showing the round number of the scores for both players.
+Enter the accordion.
+Instead of a grid where I see all scores I use an accordion showing the round number of the scores for both players.
 Sure only really get to the see the score of current round, but I can just add the winner of the round to the visible title and that solves the problem.
 Plus it takes up less room total, which is a win.

 {% img /images/bunco/ScoreBoard_1.png %}
 <!-- image here -->